geraintpalmer/cm/chapters/session01.md

 ## Question 1

-Under the current system, managers believe that 78% of customers are waiting longer than 1 hour.
+Under the current system, managers believe that 78% of customers are waiting longer than half an hour.
 The following code shows this.

 {% highlight python %}
 >>> get_proportion_waiting_over_limit(number_of_staff=10, limit=0.5)